TimRutte/laminas-log-writer-aws-cloudwatch/README.md

 # laminas-log-writer-aws-cloudwatch

-This log writer sends all log entries to AWS Cloudwatch.
+Log writer to send all logs to AWS Cloudwatch.

 ## Installation